rdfjs/data-model-spec/interface-spec.md

   The error message is forwarded to the event listener.

 - `data`
-  This event is emitted for every quad that can be read from the stream.
+  This event is emitted for every chunk of data that can be read from the stream.
+  If the stream emits `Quad` objects, the event is emitted for every single quad.
-  The quad is forwarded to the event listener.
+  The chunk or quad is forwarded to the event listener.

 - `prefix`
   This event is emitted every time a prefix map occurs in the stream.